prakash-purswani/SFDX/pull_request_template.md

 - [ ] More to be added
 - [ ] Not Applicable

-Additional comments :
+Additional comments:

 ### Code scan

-- [ ] SonarQube Static Code Analysis is sucessful without any Critial issues
+- [ ] SonarQube Static Code analysis is successful without any critical/high category issues.

-Additional comments :
+Additional comments:

 # Review Bypassed